-That is a question I have been asked regularly for the past ten years or so.
-At least since the popularity of MMA and the perceived dominance of Brazilian Jiujitsu practitioners in that type of competition.
-Usually, the explanation of what is Jiujitsu and what it is not, takes longer than a phone conversation can answer.
-So, I put the following explanation together that includes Total Ryu Jujitsu, Judo, and Brazilian jiujitsu.
-The whys, wheres, hows and the spellings.
+I’ve been asked this question regularly for the past ten years or so—at least since the popularity of MMA and the perceived dominance of Brazilian Jiu Jitsu practitioners in that type of competition.
+Usually, the explanation of what Jiu Jitsu is and is not takes longer than a phone conversation c

 Judo: Jigoro Kano is credited with Judo’s founding about 1880.

-In Kano’s own words “In my youth, I studied under many eminent (jujutsu) masters.”
-Also, his own words, speaking of jujutsu “Also called taijutsu and yawara, it was a system of attack that involved throwing, hitting, kicking, stabbing, slashing, choking, bending and twisting limbs, pinning an opponent and defenses against these attacks.”
-Kano was not a big man, and upon his studying of various jujutsu arts under different teachers and masters, he comes to understand that some of the underlying and maybe the essential principles of jujutsu are motion and off balancing.
-With this increased understanding and desire for someone his size, about 100lbs and a little over 5 feet tall, to be able to defeat an opponent twice that size or maybe even larger, he started on perfecting his idea of what the art of jujutsu should be, according to him.
-During this time he created or refined many different types of throws and techniques that fit his new desire.
-Kano also rejected many excellent techniques that were not needed unless one was in combat.
+In Kano’s own words, “In my youth, I studied under many eminent (jujutsu) masters…also called taijutsu and yawara, it was a system of attack that involved throwing, hitting, kicking, stabbing, slashing, choking, bending and twisting limbs, pinning an opponent and defenses against these attacks.”
+Kano was not a big man, and his study of various jujutsu arts under different teachers and masters led him to understand that some of the essential principles of jujutsu are motion and off balancing.
+Combined with a desire for someone his size (about 100lbs and a little over 5 feet tall) to be able to defeat an opponent twice that size or maybe even larger, this helped him perfect his idea of what the art of jujutsu should be.
+During this period, he created or refined many different types of throws and techniques that fit his new goals; Kano also rejected many excellent techniques that were not needed unless one was in combat.

-Kano reformed or changed jujutsu into Judo and focused on two types of training, kata or a series of techniques taught in a specific pattern, and Rondori.
-Competitions ensued, and dangerous techniques were gradually eliminated from those allowed to help ensure the safety of the participants.
-Though in the early days’ many students were still seriously injured.
+Kano reformed or changed jujutsu into judo and focused on two types of training: kata, a series of techniques taught in a specific pattern, and Rondori, more freeform combative practice.
+Competitions ensued, and dangerous techniques were gradually eliminated to help ensure the safety of the participants—though in the early days many students were still seriously injured.